Kuanhao-Chao/splam/docs/source/index.rst

 .. image:: https://colab.research.google.com/assets/colab-badge.svg
     :target: https://colab.research.google.com/github/Kuanhao-Chao/splam/blob/main/notebook/splam_example.ipynb

+|

 ..
 What is Splam?
 .. ==================
-|

 Splam is a splice junction recognition model based on a deep residual convolutional neural network that offers **fast and precise** assessment of splice junctions.

 Why Splam❓
 ==================

-1. **We need a tools to evaluate splice junctions & spliced alignments.** Thousands of RNA-Seq datasets are generated every day, but there are no tools available for cleaning up spurious spliced alignments in these data.
+1. **We need a tool to evaluate splice junctions & spliced alignments.** Thousands of RNA-Seq datasets are generated every day, but there are no tools available for cleaning up spurious spliced alignments in these data.
 Splam addresses this problem!
 2. **Splam-cleaned alignments lead to improved transcript assembly, which, in turn, may enhance all downstream RNA-Seq analyses**, including transcript quantification, differential gene expression analysis, and more!

 |